michellemoon236/project-align/README.md

 # Project Align

 This Ruby on Rails based website is a project management application that allows for teams with many users to create and keep track of projects with associated tasks.
+This application has been updated with Javascript dynamic features.

 ## Installation

 You can clone from the git repository by typing the following command in your terminal:

-    $ git clone git@github.com:michellemoon236/project-manager.git
+    $ git clone git@github.com:michellemoon236/project-align.git

 To run, execute the following in the terminal: